eawww/TungstenCarbide/game/rules/01-Contents.md

 Each player has their very own board for managing individual gameplay.
 This board has the following things on it:

 - **HP Tracker** - Used to track player HP, the HP Tracker is composed of 21 little squares or dots labeled from _Dead, 1, 2, ..., 19 20_.
 A marker is initially placed on _10_ but players can gain or lose HP throughout the game.
 HP may never exeed 20.
 - **Item Index** - The item index is _20_ Item Card-shaped "slots" that are labeled from 1-20.
 Each space has a corresponding marker of the player's color.
-When an item is placed on the board, the card is placed in the Item Index slot and the corresponding marker is placed on the board in either the _cache_ or _trap_ configuration.
+When an item is placed on the board, the card is placed in the Item Index slot and the corresponding marker is placed on the board.
-- **Weapon Slot** - A weapon must be equipped to be used.
-To be equipped, a weapon card is placed in the weapon slot.
-- **Armor Slot** - Similarly to the Weapon Slot, an Armor item can be equipped and placed in the Armor Slot.
-Armor must be equipped before it is used.
 - **Initiative** - A handy little spot to keep your _initiative token_.

-## Robot Slave Boards

-A smaller version of the player board used to keep track of a Robot Slave.

 ## Hexagonal Tunnel Tiles